calpaterson/csvbase/README.md

 ## A few more details

 This repo has the full sourcecode for the website.

-The website is free to use, to the limit of my cheapo hosting.
+There is no other repo with more stuff in it.

 Csvbase is licensed under the AGPLv3 or later.
 You're free to reuse it as you like under that licence but please bear in mind the one-man-and-his-dog nature